Beckhoff/twincatbsd-tools/usb-update/Readme.md

 ## TwinCAT/BSD

-Download the repository to your USB drive:
+Download the repository to your USB drive using the above mentioned Powershell script or the wget command.

 https://tcbsd.beckhoff.com/TCBSD/14/stable/packages/ --> {USB drive}/**tcbsd**/

-Thereafter you can insert the USB drive into your device and run the script with the device name of the usb drive as parameter e.g.:
+Thereafter you can insert the USB drive into your device and run the ```usb-update.sh``` script with the device name of the usb drive as parameter e.g.:

 ```
 doas ./usb-update.sh /dev/da0s1